 Since the last update in 2002, the City's population has grown significantly leading to a higher demand for additional housing and non-residential development.
 To address the housing crisis in California, the State recently enacted new legislation intended to streamline development review processes and spur new housing construction.
 These new laws required changes and updates to the City's General Plan1, Zoning Ordinance, and related development standards to allow for by right higher-density developments.
-However, many projects located on infill sites require the removal of existing mature trees and a reduction in the amount of landscape area to accommodate the new development site as required by the current Ordinance requiring flexibility and alternatives for compliance with the Ordinance.
-The proposed Ordinance update covers three main areas:
+However, many projects located on infill sites require the removal of existing mature trees and a reduction in the amount of landscape area to accommodate the new development thus limiting an applicant's opportunity to mitigate tree removals on the development site as required by the current Ordinance requiring flexibility and alternatives for compliance with the Ordinance.
+The proposed changes to the Ordinance update covers three main areas: